victorzhou2018/quad-sdk-wiki/FAQ.md

 # Frequently Asked Questions

+Some of these FAQ will be specific to RML infrastrucure but we will list everything here for clarity.
+Visit the [Issue Tracker](https://github.com/robomechanics/quad-sdk/issues) for software-related issues.

 ## What is the convention for joint and leg numbering in the RobotState message?
 The joint arrays in spirit_msgs::RobotState are defined such that indices 0 = abad0, 1 = hip0, 2 = knee1, 3 = abad1, 4 = hip1, 5 = knee12, 6 = abad2, 7 = hip2, 8 = knee2, 9 = abad3, 10 = hip3, 11 = knee3.
 Legs are numbered such that 0 = front left, 1 = back left, 2  = front right, and 3 = back right.
 So calling `state_msg.joints.positions[4]` would give you the joint position of the back left hip motor.